MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-create-ai-travel-agent/includes/5-exercise-provide-context-cues.md

     In this code, you add `input` and `chatSummary` as kernel arguments.
 Then the kernel invokes the prompt and routes it to the `SuggestActivities` plugin.
 You also append the user's input and the assistant's response to the chat history and display the results.
 Next, you need to add the `chatSummary` variable to the `SuggestActivities` plugin.

-1. Navigate to **Prompts/SuggestActivities/config.json** and open the file in Visual Studio Code.
+1. Navigate to **Prompts/SuggestActivities/config.json** and open the file in Visual Studio Code

 1. Under `input_variables`, add a variable for the chat history: